People operations is a strategic approach that focuses on enhancing team member experiences and aligning them with organizational goals.

 Onboarding and training for new team members

-Onboarding is the first step in a new team member’s journey with your team and sets the tone for their experience with your organization.
-A strong onboarding process can include clear first-day schedules, introductions to key team members, and assigning a mentor or onboarding buddy to answer questions and provide guidance.
+A strong onboarding process can include clear first-day schedules, warm introductions, and a mentor or onboarding buddy for early support.
 Additionally, offering role-specific training plans, interactive sessions, and access to company software helps your new team members feel confident, connected, and ready to contribute from day one.

 Creating goal-based initiatives

 Over 1,000 studies have shown that setting high and specific goals can boost performance, persistence, and motivation.
-A good rule of thumb is to follow the SMART framework, making each goal Specific, Measurable, Achievable, Relevant, and Time-bound.
+A good rule of thumb is to follow the S.M.A.R.T. framework, making each goal Specific, Measurable, Achievable, Relevant, and Time-bound.

 Monitoring and evaluating HR analytics